erncat13/Echocrowd/README.md

 If you are using this on the go, please check the surroundings (don't use your phone next to a road and so on...), and by using this, you are responsible if you get hurt.

+# important

+-(this is not promotion, I or anyone else gets no money or profit from this)-

 # EchoCrowd